-In a 52-week, active-controlled non-inferiority study (with 52- and 104-week extension periods), Forxiga was evaluated as add-on therapy to metformin compared with a sulphonylurea (glipizide) as add-on therapy to metformin in subjects with inadequate glycaemic control (HbA1c > 6.5% and \leq 10%).
+In a 52-week, active-controlled non-inferiority study (with 52- and 104-week extension periods), Dapagliflozin tablets was evaluated as add-on therapy to metformin compared with a sulphonylurea (glipizide) as add-on therapy to metformin in subjects with inadequate glycaemic control (HbA1c > 6.5% and $\le$ 10%).
 The results showed a similar mean reduction in HbA1c from baseline to week 52, compared to glipizide, thus demonstrating non-inferiority (Table 3).
-At week 104, adjusted mean change from baseline in
+At week 104, adjusted mean change from baseline in HbA1c was -0.32% for dapagliflozin and -0.14% for glipizide.
+At week 208, adjusted mean change from baseline in HbA1c was -0.10% for dapagliflozin and 0.20% for glipizide.
+At 52, 104 and 208 weeks, a significantly lower proportion of subjects in the group treated with dapagliflozin (3.5%, 4.3% and 5.0%, respectively) experienced at least one event of hypoglycaemia compared to the group treated with glipizide (40.8%, 47.0% and 50.0%, respectively).
+The proportion of subjects remaining in

-^bAll randomised subjects who took at least one dose of double-blind study medicinal product during the short-term double-blind period
+&lt;sup>bAll randomised subjects who took at least one dose of double-blind study medicinal product during the short-term double-blind period